evolvingstuff/vdw2/content/posts/vitamin-d-is-dr-mariks-top-repurposed-drug-for-cancer-treatment.md

 * 10. Omega 3 fatty acids: 2-4 g daily

-  *  See VitaminDWiki <a href="/posts/overview-omega-3-many-benefits-include-helping-vitamin-domega-3" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview: Omega-3 many benefits include helping vitamin D|Omega-3">Overview: Omega-3 many benefits include helping vitamin D|Omega-3</a>
+  *  See VitaminDWiki <a href="/posts/overview-omega-3-many-benefits-include-helping-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview: Omega-3 many benefits include helping vitamin D">Omega-3</a>

 * 11. Berberine: A daily dose of 1,000-1,500 mg or 500-600 mg two or three times daily.
 (Depending on blood glucose levels, metformin and berberine can be used together or alternating months)